 Apply to Selection in Patch Tab / Apply to Selection in Devices Tab

-You can choose "Apply to Selection in Patch Tab" or "...Devices Tab" from the Template's context menu if you like to patch the same parameters in the Layer you selected in the according tab.
+You can choose "Apply to Selection in Patch Tab" or "...Devices Tab" from the Template's context menu if you would like to patch the same parameters in the Layer you selected in the according tab.
 Obviously you can only transfer a patch to the same Layer or Device type because the parameters must match.
 Remember to enter a new starting address in the Patch Tab, as described above.
 Either, enter your numbers in the "Addr" and "Universe" field for the Site or Layer to increase the address automatically.
 Or, right-click the Site or Layer in the Patch Tab and choose "Patch > Set Patch Start Values".

 This allows you to choose another name for the entry.